patricklafrance/wmfnext-shell/README.md

 ### Register a module routes

-If you completed the previous steps of the walkthrough, you now have a federated application which.... doesn't do much!
+If you successfully completed the previous steps, you should have a federated application that.... doesn't do much.

-To start using routes provided by modules we'll have to make a few changes to the host application first.
+To start rendering federated routes, we'll have to make a few changes to both applications.

-👉 We'll start by adding [React Router](https://reactrouter.com/) to the `<App />` component.
+👉 Let's start by adding [React Router](https://reactrouter.com/) to the `App` component.
 Any version greater than `6.4` will do as long as the new [createBrowserRouter](https://reactrouter.com/en/main/routers/create-browser-router) function is available.

 ```tsx
 // host - App.tsx